PizzaWhisperer/drandjs/README.md

 Using the package [kyberJS](https://github.com/dedis/cothority/tree/master/external/js/kyber) from dedis, we provide a JavaScript library with a function `fetchAndVerify` that can verify the randomness of the outputted signature S of a [drand](https://github.com/dedis/drand) round, against a message M and the distributed key DK of the protocol run.
 To do such, it checks that e(M, DK) = e(S, 1), with e being the Optimal Ate pairing operation.

 #### Identity
-`fetchAndVerify` takes as parameter a structure identity composed of the address to fetch the random signature from and a boolean specifying whether to use https or http, and the distributed key.
+`fetchAndVerify` takes as parameter a structure `identity` composed of the address to fetch the random signature from, a boolean specifying whether to use https or http, and the distributed key generated during the setup.

-`fetchAndVerify` can also be used in fully **automatic** mode, and fetch the distributed key for the user, to do such, use "" for the Key such as :
+`fetchAndVerify` can be used in fully **automatic** mode, meaning that you just need to provide the function the address to fetch everything from.
+To do such, use "" as the Key, meaning that your `identity` struct will look like:
 ```javascript
 {
   Address: "drand.nikkolasg.xyz:8888",